VertaAI/modeldb/client/verta/docs/tutorials/deployment/endpoint_update_config.rst

-Updating Endpoint With A Configuration File
+Updating Endpoint With a Configuration File
 ===========================================

 ..
 TODO: link to Endpoint.update tutorial